saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel/guide.en-asia.md

 #### Managing volume ACLs <a name="access_control"></a>

 Access control to volumes works via IP address restrictions.
-Since none are configured by default, the first step with new volumes is to define IP addresses or ranges from which access will be authorized.
+Since none are configured by default, the first step with new volumes is to define IP addresses or ranges from which access will be authorised.

 Click on the button `Add a new access`{.action}.